Five common car insurance complaints

 The FOS says a sizeable number of car insurance complaints concerns the quality of repairs carried out following an accident.

-When you’re selecting your insurer have a look to see how long they guarantee the repairs for as it does vary.
+When you’re comparing car insurance quotes from different insurers, have a look to see how long they guarantee the repairs for as it does vary.

 The FOS says generally, if your policy says that the insurer will arrange the repair, it's responsible for the quality of the work.